-Also, throughout the month of October, several County Board members scheduled budget "town hall" meetings with their constituents.
+Throughout the month of October, several County Board members scheduled budget "town hall" meetings with their constituents.
 DHHS and Aging staff were invited to participate in those meetings and answer questions from the public.
-Provide summary of those conversations - detail who held the forums and on which date
+A summary of those town hall meetings is below: